-Our Offices and Lobby will be temporarily closed to the general public.
-Probationers who are required to report on the first five business days of each month are encouraged to utilize the following procedures in order to comply with your probation conditions.
+COVID-19 UPDATE: Currently, our lobby continues to be closed to the general public.
+Probationers are required to report on the first five business days of each month are encouraged to utilize the following procedures in order to comply with your probation conditions.
 Our officers will be available to probationers through the following means.

 Call (912) 489-6662 (when the recording comes on enter your officer’s 3-digit extension).
 Please leave ONLY ONE detailed message.
 Clearly state your name and phone number.
 Your officer will contact you within 48 hours (excluding weekends) of your call.